Coronavirus Precautions for Patients

 What to do if you are sick

 Call us first.
 If you are experiencing a fever or respiratory symptoms such as a cough or shortness of breath, please call us first.
-Our care team will complete a phone evaluation and provide you guidance on your next steps for treatment.
+Our care team will complete a phone screening and provide you guidance on your next steps for treatment.

 Who is at increased risk of complications from coronavirus and flu?